CharlieHomewood/project-skyline/Kanban/Tasks/Look into creating each ability in Unreal.md

 ---

 description::<br>
-Look into creating the in-game abilities for each colour
+Look into creating the in-game abilities for each colour.
+Yellow and Cyan(Blue)
 ## Sub-tasks

  - [ ] Red
  - [ ] Orange
  - [ ] Green
+ - [ ] Indigo
- - [ ] C
+ - [ ] Violet

 ## Relevant Notes